-THE MEMBERS OF MOONGIPA CAPITAL FINANCE LIMITED Report on the Financial Statements
+TO THE MEMBERS OF MOONGIPA CAPITAL FINANCE LIMITED

-We have audited the accompanying financial statements of MOONGIPA CAPITAL FINANCELIMITED ("the Company") which comprise the Balance Sheet as at 31st March2016 the Statement of Profit and Loss and the Cash Flow Statement for the year thenended and a summary of the significant accounting policies and other explanatory information attachedherewith being submitted by the company pursuant to the regulation 33 of the SEBI(Listing Obligations and Disclosure Requirements) Regulation 2015 as amended ('ListingRegulation').
+We have audited the accompanying financial statements of MOONGIPA CAPITAL FINANCELIMITED ("the Company") which comprise the Balance Sheet as at 31st March 2020the Statement of Profit and Loss and the Cash Flow Statement for the year ended and asummary of the significant accounting policies and other explanatory information attachedherewith being submitted by the company pursuant to the regulation 33 of the SEBI(Listing Obligations and Disclosure Requirements) Regulation 2015 as amended ('ListingRegulation').

-The Companys Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese financial statements that give a true and fair view of the financial positionfinancial performance and cash flows of the Company in accordance with the accountingprinciples generally accepted in India Accounting Standard prescribed under section 133of the Act as applicable.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese financial statements that give a true and fair view of the financial positionfinancial performance and cash flows of the Company in accordance with the accountingprinciples generally accepted in India including Accounting Standard prescribed undersection 133 of the Act read with rules made thereunder.

 This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the financialstatements that give a true and fair view and are free from material misstatement whetherdue to fraud or error.